cortezjl/MyWorkWeek/Journal.md

 ### Sunday, Sept 22nd
 Finished cleaning up user stories (for now).
 Updated screen shots and added a couple new one.
 Put them in same order as listed in application flow document.
 Creating initial screen designs helped worked through application flow, somewhat.

+### Thursday, Sept 26th
+Created inital version of some of the jsp's